XRPLF/xrpl-dev-portal/content/tutorials/get-started/get-started-using-python.md

 category: Get Started
 subcategory: Get Started Using Python
 blurb: Build a simple Python app that interacts with the XRP Ledger.
-cta_text: Build Apps
+cta_text: Build an XRP Ledger-connected app
+filters:
+    - interactive_steps
 ---

 # Get Started Using Python

-This tutorial walks you through the basics of building a very simple XRP Ledger-connected application using [`xrpl-py`](https://github.com/XRPLF/xrpl-py), a pure[Python](https://www.python.org) library that makes it easy to interact with the XRP Ledger using native Python models and methods.
+This tutorial walks you through the basics of building a very simple XRP Ledger-connected application using [`xrpl-py`](https://github.com/XRPLF/xrpl-py), a pure [Python](https://www.python.org) library that makes it easy to interact with the XRP Ledger using native Python models and methods.

+This tutorial is intended for beginners and should take no longer than 30 minutes to complete.

 ## Learning goals

 In this tutorial, you'll learn:

 * The basic building blocks of XRP Ledger-based applications.
-* How to connect to the XRP Ledger.
+* How to connect to the XRP Ledger using `xrpl-py`.
-* How to generate a wallet on the [Testnet](xrp-testnet-faucet.html).
+* How to generate a wallet on the [Testnet](xrp-testnet-faucet.html) using `xrpl-py`.
 * How to use the `xrpl-py` library to look up information about an account on the XRP Ledger.
-* How to put these steps together to create a simple app that submits a transaction to the XRP Ledger Testnet.
+* How to put these steps together to create a simple Python app.

 ## Requirements